BombzAway026/BombzAway026/README.md

 ---

 ### { Hi hi!
-I'm Solar, but also go by Bombz, [Winner](https://battlefordreamisland.fandom.com/wiki/Winner), or [Bone](https://animatedinanimatebattle.fandom.com/wiki/Bone) }
+I'm Solar, but also go by Bombz, [Winner](https://battlefordreamisland.fandom.com/wiki/Winner), [Bone](https://animatedinanimatebattle.fandom.com/wiki/Bone), or [Balloon](https://inanimateinsanity.fandom.com/wiki/Balloon)}

 <img src="https://media.tenor.com/YtcePLrOKWYAAAAi/stars-night.gif" alt="Stars Night Sticker - Stars Night Night Time Stickers"/>

 ~ I love emoticons and emojis and tend to use them a lot.
-(The one I use most is :3)

 ~ I love space.

-~ I like music alot!!
+~ I like music alot.
 Mostly indie and alternative rock.

+~ Bone (AIB) and Balloon (II) fictionkin.

 ~ I'm very socially awkward and struggle with talking to people.

+~ I don't like to deal with ships and would like to stay out of that stuff.

 ~ Discord is B0MBZAWAY#8803